-Settle down in a hammock on the beach at Serenity Bar and enjoy the calming sounds of the sea, take in the views with a glass of champagne at the terraced Blue Bar or dance the night away as the resident DJ mixes the decks at Pasha Bar.
+Settle down in a hammock on the beach at Serenity Bar and enjoy the calming sounds of the sea, or dance the night away as the resident DJ mixes the decks at Pasha Bar.

 With its secluded, pine-fringed beaches, hidden coves and increasing number of luxurious seafront resorts, Turkey's long coastline provides endless opportunities for relaxing amid glorious Mediterranean scenery.

 Caresse, a Luxury Collection Resort & Spa, in Bodrum, is ideal if you're looking to unwind completely during your private yacht charter.
 The spa offers an extensive choice of treatments, including soothing massages, body wraps and makeup services, as well as a Jacuzzi and traditional Turkish hammam.
 Afterward, you can enjoy a gentle swim in the indoor or outdoor pools.

 Across the bay from the marina in Marmaris, the private beach at the Elegance Hotel International is an oasis of calm, featuring a wooden pier lined with loungers and a peaceful swimming pool surrounded by palm trees.

 And for the ultimate wellness experience, the tranquil Six Senses Kaplankaya is the place to go.
 As well as a hammam, sauna, watsu pool and personalized therapies, the spa also offers multi-day fitness, detoxing, anti-aging and sleep programs for those who wish to spend more time at the venue.